 Gynaecomastia is a medical condition of overdevelopment or enlargement of breast gland tissue in males.
-Gynaecomastia can affect one or both breasts, sometime unevenly.
+Gynaecomastia can affect one or both breasts, sometimes unevenly.

 This condition develops when there is a change in hormonal levels (increase in oestrogen level or curb in testosterone production).
 The new tissue formed is firmer and more fibrous than the surrounding tissue.
-Generally, this condition isn't a serious problem but men with Gynaecomastia sometimes may have pain in their breasts and may also feel embarrassed.
-Let’s read about Gynaecomastia meaning, its representation by pictures, symptoms, causes, diagnosis, prevention, treatment, and more.
+Generally, this condition isn't a serious problem, but men with gynaecomastia may sometimes have pain in their breasts and feel embarrassed.
+Let’s read about gynaecomastia's representation by pictures, symptoms, causes, diagnosis, prevention, treatment, and more.

 |Symptoms||Swollen breast tissue, Breast tenderness, Pain, Nipple sensitivity|